Toni Castells - A story

 Savior Programs (2017)

-With this change came the need to find a new voice that followed that personal transformation.
-Savior Programs is part of this process and found a very unexpected voice with Persian and Middle Eastern influences, deep 808s and sharp cello based string arrangements.
+Savior Programs is an exploration of sampled vocals, using Persian and Middle Eastern influences, deep 808s and sharp cello based string arrangements.